samakshgupta007/transactions-api/README.md

 - Distributed, in-memory, scale-out architecture: query performance improves significantly when the underlying database can run SQL on very large data sets that have been distributed and stored in RAM across multiple computers.
 This is called data sharding, and it makes it possible for queries to run across multiple computers in parallel.

 - GPU parallel processing architecture: query performance shifts into an entirely new gear when each computer can also take advantage of the massively parallel compute processing power of GPUs.

+- PostgreSQL can devise query plans (parallel query) which can leverage multiple CPUs in order to answer queries faster.
+For queries that can benefit, the speedup from parallel query is often very significant.
+Queries that touch a large amount of data but return only a few rows to the user typically benefit most.

+- Using a load balancer such as HAProxy or Nginx to distribute the load between multiple servers.

+- Sharding the data is key and we would need to ensure that the data is distributed evenly between the shards.
+We can dissect aggregation, send partial queries to shards in parallel, perform parallel execution on shards and add up data on main node

+- Moreover, the query speed could be improved if we can get the data for a particular merchant instead of returning and array with the percentiles of all the merchants.